 Kimberly Tarr is the head of the media preservation unit in the Barbara Goldsmith Preservation & Conservation Department at New York University Libraries.
 In this role, she oversees preservation activities for all archival film, video, and audio collections.
-Tarr received her B.A. in American Studies from the University of California, Berkeley and her M.A. from New York University's Moving Image Archiving and Preservation (MIAP), a graduate program in which she currently serves as an adjunct instructor.
-In 2014, she served as the film archivist on the restoration of The Grim Game (1919), the first feature film to star Harry Houdini which was long thought to be a lost silent film.
-Her recent publications have appeared in The Moving Image and she is an active member of the Association of Moving Image Archivists and the American Library Association.
+She received her B.A. in American Studies from the University of California, Berkeley and her M.A. from New York University's Moving Image Archiving and Preservation (MIAP), a graduate program in which she has served as an adjunct instructor since 2012.
+Recent projects include the restoration of The Grim Game (1919), the first feature film to star Harry Houdini which was long thought to be a lost silent film.
+She served as the MIAP Faculty Associate Director from 2018-19.